spectrocloud/terraform-provider-spectrocloud/docs/resources/privatecloudgateway_ippool.md

 ### Optional

-- `context` (String) Specifies cluster context where IP Pool is created.
-Allowed values are `project` or `tenant`.
-Defaults to `project`.
-If  the `project` context is specified, the project name will sourced from the provider configuration parameter [`project_name`](https://registry.terraform.io/providers/spectrocloud/spectrocloud/latest/docs#schema).
 - `ip_end_range` (String) The end IP address of the IP pool.
 Required if `network_type` is `range`.
 - `ip_start_range` (String) The start IP address of the IP pool.
 Required if `network_type` is `range`.
 - `nameserver_addresses` (Set of String) The list of nameserver IP addresses for the IP pool.